Colleges by Location

 Student Services

-University of North Texas at Dallas offers a number of services crucial for a pleasant and secure life on campus.
+University of North Texas at Dallas provides a number of services needed for a comfortable and safe life on campus.

 24/7 emergency phone and alarm devices are available.
-There is a security patrol that operates 24 hours a day.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of University of North Texas at Dallas.

-All in all, campus life at University of North Texas at Dallas is rich and vibrant and provides everything most students need.
+All in all, campus life at University of North Texas at Dallas is rich and vibrant and provides all you need for a comfortable stay.

 Career Services